osrf-migration/robocup3ds-wiki/Configuration Variables.md

 17. **percept_vfov** - The vertical field of vision of the agent.
 18. **percept_restrictvision** - When set to true, the vision of the agent is restricted to the values set by percept_hfov and percept_vfov.
 19. **percept_groundtruthinfo** - When set to true, ground truth information regarding the position and orientation of the agent and ball are sent back to the client as a s-expression.
+20. **robocup3dsplugin_monitorport** - Port number used for sending monitor messages.
+21. **robocup3dsplugin_clientport** - Port number used for sending agent messages.
+22. **robocup3dsplugin_syncmode** - Turns on sync mode.
+When sync mode is turned on, the server waits all agents to send a syn message before going to next iteration of simulation.